a2life/shogi-board/readme.md

 <code>npm run serve </code> to server built project

 ### todos
 - To add file parameter to fetch kifu file.
-Current setup requires shogi data is already avaialble in loaded javascript object array.
+The current setup requires shogi data is already avaialble in loaded javascript object array.
 Javascript to request file upload then render it after the data receipt is a different animal.This will introduce async operation and I currently have zero use case for this scenario,  so just maybe.
 - BookMarking:  Kif format document specifies & as 'bookmark' token.
 I have not seen this used in any kifu that I have encountered but this will be very useful to bookmark any points in branched move. current 'startAt' parameter will only work in main branch position.